mapbender/mapbender-documentation/en/installation/configuration.rst

 Inserting SRS parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Inserting Proj4 SRS parameters into a database occurs using the command:
+Inserting Proj4 SRS parameters into a database can be done using the command:

 .. code-block:: yaml